 The seats are hard plastic with cup holders for convenience and the pitch of the seats allows for unobstructed views from any spot in the stadium.
 The playing field is well-manicured grass, with the only con being a short warning track.

 The scoreboard is high quality for a college baseball stadium, and the fact that the stadium is also home to the Owlz doesn’t hurt.
-The scoreboard displays the home photo roster, score inning by inning, pitch count and whether the result of a batter on base is ruled as a hit or error.
+The scoreboard displays the home photo roster, score inning by inning, pitch count, and whether the result of a batter on base is ruled as a hit or error.

 Willy the Wolverine is an involved and energetic mascot.
 I have seen him at UVU basketball games and he does a good job there as well.
 The home team walk-up music is personalized and the music selections between innings are current and/or relevant.

-The ballpark and the main UVU campus is located right off Exit 269 on I-15 and because of the location, there aren’t any points of interest or restaurants I would recommend walking to from the ballpark.
+The ballpark and the main UVU campus are located right off Exit 269 on I-15 and because of the location, there aren’t any points of interest or restaurants I would recommend walking to from the ballpark.

-However, because the ballpark is located right off a main thoroughfare connecting Orem and Provo, there are several dining options within a short five minute drive.
+However, because the ballpark is located right off a main thoroughfare connecting Orem and Provo, there are several dining options within a short five-minute drive.
 Some examples of the offerings are Smashburger and Carraba’s Italian Grill.

 Walking to the stadium is very safe and there is free parking on campus.

-The crowd knowledge seemed to be pretty good.
+The crowd knowledge seems to be pretty good.
 There is actually quite a large fan base for baseball in Utah.
 There weren’t too many visiting fans since the visiting team was from New York.

 There weren’t any particular chants or habits of note.
-The one saving grace was the crowd and its half-hearted attempt at, “Take Me Out to the Ballgame,” during the seventh inning stretch.
+The one saving grace was the crowd and its half-hearted attempt at, “Take Me Out to the Ballgame,” during the seventh-inning stretch.

 The UVU campus and ballpark are located right off I-15.
 It can literally be seen from the freeway.
-There is an airport in Utah County, but is not a major airport.
-Salt Lake International Airport is a 90 minute drive depending on traffic.
+There is an airport in Utah County but is not a major airport.
+Salt Lake International Airport is a 90-minute drive depending on traffic.

 The concourse is more than adequate for the crowd I observed, but could get crowded during a sell-out.
-The restrooms are very clean and there are plenty for the crowd on hand.
+The restrooms are very clean and there is plenty for the crowd on hand.
 The stadium has several areas to accommodate those with handicap accessibility needs.

 Not that it was a concern to me, but there was no security check at the only gate entrance.

 All tickets to UVU baseball games are $5 and for those looking for a cheap outing during a warm spring day, it’s a great place to go watch baseball without much hassle.
-There isn’t a bad place to sit in the stadium and it’s nice place to watch a baseball game.
+There isn’t a bad place to sit in the stadium and it’s a nice place to watch a baseball game.

 I wouldn’t necessarily go out of my way to attend another UVU baseball game, but I wouldn’t be against going again either.

 One extra point is awarded for the fact there is a team store on the concourse.
-Even though it isn’t much bigger than an average family room, it still exists and provides fans and opportunity to purchase merchandise.
+Even though it isn’t much bigger than an average family room, it still exists and provides fans an opportunity to purchase merchandise.

 One extra point goes to the playground located just outside the concourse along the third base side of the stadium.

-One more extra point goes to the player banners along the concourse, the larger-than-life lineup card and the banner displaying the team achievements.
+One more extra point goes to the player banners along the concourse, the larger-than-life lineup card, and the banner displaying the team achievements.